 We have developed specific protocols during the COVID-19 pandemic for meter reading to help ensure the safety of our communities and our teams.

 Together with our meter reading service provider, we have completed a comprehensive risk assessment and developed appropriate protocols for accessing a customer’s property.
-Where it is safe to do so, and complies with social distancing requirements, our meter readers will obtain meter readings.
+This includes but is not limited to; the supply of additional PPE, updated hygiene controls, not reading meters at identified COVID-19 hot spot locations, and notification to customers via SMS of an upcoming scheduled meter reading.

 Readings will only be taken when:

-- The meter is not located inside a premise, and safe, unhindered access to the meter is available.
+- The meter is not located inside a residential dwelling, and safe, unhindered access to the meter is available.

 - The meter reading can be taken without contact with residents, and the meter reader can maintain a social distance of at least 1.5m at all times.